Our next litter is due August 2025! We are expecting all gold and gold roan puppies.

 More information on vaccine regimen can be found here.

-After completing the initial puppy vaccinations, your dog will require a booster shot.
-Following this, regular immunisations will be necessary throughout your dog's life to maintain immunity against common canine diseases.
+After completing the initial puppy vaccinations, your dog will require a booster shot after a year.
+Following this, additional immunisations will be necessary throughout your dog's life to maintain immunity against common canine diseases.

-Vaccinations are crucial in protecting your puppy from a variety of serious and potentially fatal diseases.
-They work by stimulating your puppy's immune system to recognise and combat specific pathogens.
+Vaccinations work by stimulating your puppy's immune system to recognise and combat specific pathogens.
 Without vaccinations, your puppy is vulnerable to infections that can cause severe illness.
-By following a proper vaccination schedule, you ensure your puppy's immune system is well-equipped to handle these threats.

-By adhering to a regular schedule of deworming and vaccinations, you provide your puppy with the best start in life.
-Deworming every two weeks until three months of age, then monthly until six months, and finally transitioning to an adult regimen, helps keep your puppy free from parasites.
+By following a regular schedule of deworming and vaccinations, you provide your puppy with the best start in life.
+Deworming every two weeks until three months of age, then monthly until six months and finally transitioning to an adult regimen, helps keep your puppy free from parasites.
 Meanwhile, sticking to the recommended vaccination schedule protects your puppy from a range of infectious diseases.

-Staying proactive with these preventative measures not only safeguards your puppy's health but also contributes to the overall well-being of the canine community by preventing the spread of diseases.
-As a new puppy owner, your diligence in maintaining these routines will ensure your dog grows into a healthy, happy and thriving adult dog.
+Staying proactive with these preventative measures not only safeguards your puppy's health but also contributes to the overall well being of the canine community by preventing the spread of diseases.